OCR-D/ocrd_anybaseocr/README.md

 ## License

-> Except for text/non-text segmentation (ocrd_anybaseocrd_anybaseocr_tiseg.py) rest of the scripts are licensed under Apache License.
+> Except for text/non-text segmentation script (ocrd_anybaseocr_tiseg.py) rest of the scripts are licensed under Apache License.

 ```
  Licensed under the Apache License, Version 2.0 (the "License");